ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Legacy is the name of a marijuana store I became a regular customer to in late 2021.
 Legacy was partially owned by a very famous if "indie" rap group _Dead Prez_, a group that never shied from politics.
 The store itself seemed to largely be run by Jamaican tinged African Americans, at least to my assumptions.

 It was the first store I found in my area when I heard marijuana was being sold in stores in NYC.
 There were others later, but this was the closest location in late 2021.
-By the time I was at Weber-Aufderhar in early 2022, I had become a regular.
+By the time I was at Runolfsdottir Group in early 2022, I had become a regular.

 I even had one of those cards they'd punch holes into and give you free weed on your tenth purchase.